pngwn/svelte/site/content/guides/01-reactivity.md

 <p>{num}</p>
 ```

 This example behaves the same as the previous example, except it is perhaps even more confusing.
-In this case, the `obj` variable is being *shadowed* while inside the function, so any assignments to `obj` inside this are assignments to the function parameter rather than the top-level `obj` variable.
+In this case, the `obj` variable is being *shadowed* while inside the function, so any assignments to `obj` inside this function are assignments to the function parameter rather than the top-level `obj` variable.
 It refers to the same value, and it has the same name, but it is a *different* variable inside the function scope.

 Reassigning function parameters in this way is the same as reassigning a variable that points back to the top-level variable's value and does not cause an update.
-To avoid these problems, and potential confusion, it is a good idea not to reuse variable names in different scopes () such as inside functions, and always make sure that you are reassigning a top-level variable.
+To avoid these problems, and potential confusion, it is a good idea not to reuse variable names in different scopes (such as inside functions), and always make sure that you are reassigning a top-level variable.

 ## Reactive Declarations